dhis2/cli/packages/utils/src/cmds/schema/README.md

 ### Configuration

 Many of the above options may be provided through the `d2` configuration file, which by default is located at `~/.config/d2/config.js`.
-This file is namespaced by command, an example of such a file:
+This is especially useful for credentials.
+The file is namespaced by command, an example of such a file:
 ```
 module.exports = {
     utils: {